1978 Colorado Buffaloes football team

 Colorado again won its first five games, all at home, but then lost five of six and Mallory was fired on November 21 by athletic director Eddie Crowder, the previous head coach.
-Mallory was succeeded by Chuck Fairbanks, the head coach of the New England Patriots in the NFL for six years and formerly at conference foe Oklahoma (1967–72).
+Mallory was succeeded by Chuck Fairbanks, the head coach of the New England Patriots in the National Football League (NFL) for six years and formerly at conference foe Oklahoma (1967–72).

-CU's next winning season was seven years away.
+The next winning season for Colorado was seven years later, in 1985.